-5.3.1 Business rules on numerical values for strength expression
+5.3.2 Business rules on numerical values for strength expression

 Business rules and various data elements should be made explicit to express the above concepts for strength and the extent of their integration in the PhPID, see Table 38.
+The strength numerical value is assigned based on information given in SPC.
+Substance strength, i.e. the 'amount' is expressed in the value range of 1-999.99 with two decimals.